wpilibsuite/sysid/README.md

 4. Open the folder named for your architecture.
 5. Run the executable named `sysid`.

+## Downloading and Running Full Development Versions of SysId (Generation, Logging, Analysis)

+Clone the SysId Github repository to get all the necessary code.

+Go to the directory that the repository is cloned in and run `./gradlew run` to start the executable.

+### Generating And Running SysId Robot Code

+1. Use the Generator Widget to create a config.json
+2. If you are characterizing a General Mechanism (Arm, Simple Motor, Elevator), deploy the project in `base_projects/GeneralMechanism` to your robot.
+For Drivetrain Charactarization (Drivetrains, Romi), deploy the project in `base_projects/Drivetrain` to your robot.
+3. Connect the logger to your robot and perform the required tests.

 ## Building and Running SysId

 SysId uses Gradle to build.
 To build debug and release versions of the main executable and run tests, run `./gradlew build`.
 During development, you can use `./gradlew run` to build and run the debug executable.